aws-samples/aws-serverless-file-download/README.md

 }
 ```

- - Install `wscat` using npm which will be used as WebSocket client
+ - Install `wscat` using npm (if not done already) which will be used as WebSocket client

  ```bash
  npm install -g wscat